jaytmiller/htc-utils/elk/logstash/README.md

 The input and filter sections first combine multi-line EventLog messages into one line and then parse the lines with different patterns and logstash filter plugins to produce key-value pairs for Elasticsearch.

-There's an aggregation process
+There's an aggregation process where events other than Job Ad Information (28) are processed on a basic level and saved... then have their basic information added to subsequent Job Ad Information documents for the same job.

 ### patterns/condor